rscgh/BA4445_Classifier/README.md

 The example file in output_example also includes Estrids previous automatic and manual annotation.
 This is not part of the standalone_classifier and hence wont be contained in its output.
 But it should be present in do_all_v2.py

 Files can be viewed on top of standard reference meshs (i.e. S1200 or conte69 both which are aligned to FS_32k space) or the individual subject ones (MNINonlinear/fsaverage_LR32k).

+## Usage with other datasets

+First you will have to convert the resting state runs of your subjects into the HCP FS32k space.
+One way to do that is to start out with a BIDS complient dataset that at least needs to include a structural image and a resting state run.
+In case your dataset is not yet BIDS compliant, you can use tools such as

+The result will be a BIDS compliant dataset in the style of ...

+You can then run the standard HCP preprocessing pipeline (in case you do not have T2 files, make use of the legacy version):

+The useable resting state runs are now located under:

+You can now run the classifier with the following parameters: